sylviacastroco/Ravenous-Search-App/README.md

 # Ravenous - A Restaurant Search App built with React

-Ravenouse is a restaurance search application built with React for Codeccademy's Pro Intensive - Build Front End Web Applications from Scratch.
+Ravenous is a restaurance search application built with React for Codeccademy's Pro Intensive - Build Front End Web Applications from Scratch.

 ### Installing